Bridesmaid Duties: 20 Tasks for Your Bridesmaids

 The bridesmaids can help the couple with various parts of wedding planning, and may be asked to help with specific tasks depending on each of your individual interests, skills and talents.

-Be prepared to help with any wedmin - it's all about finding the balance between being super helpful and positive, without being too involved.
-Let the couple take the lead with how much involvement they want.
+Be prepared to help with the wedmin – it's all about finding the balance between being super helpful and positive, without becoming too involved.
+Let the couple take the lead with how much involvement they want from you.

 5. Help to Plan the Hen Party

-One bridesmaid could round up some hen party dares for everyone to do, whilst another could contact the partner to get the answers for the Mr and Mrs Quiz (our template in that link has variations for Mrs and Mrs and Mr and Mr too!) – every hen party needs this!
+One bridesmaid could round up some hen party dares for everyone to do, while another could contact the partner to get the answers for the Mr and Mrs Quiz (our template has variations for Mrs and Mrs and Mr and Mr too!).
 If there’s a big group of bridesmaids and friends of the nearlywed, consider some bridal shower games to break the ice.

-Another bridesmaid task could include putting together the hen party bags – we have the best hen party bag fillers to inspire you if this job falls to you.
+Another bridesmaid role in the hen party planning could include putting together the party bags – we have the best hen party bag fillers to inspire you if this job falls to you.

 6. Prepare for the Big Day